Skip to main content

 About Monte León

-Monte León National Park, established in 2004, protects 60,000 hectares of Patagonian coastal ecosystems along the Atlantic Ocean in southern Santa Cruz Province, Argentina.
-The park represents Argentina's first coastal marine national park and was created through a unique partnership between public entities and private conservation organizations.
+Monte León National Park, established on 20 October 2004, protects 62,168 hectares of Patagonian coastal ecosystems along the Atlantic Ocean in southern Santa Cruz Province, Argentina.
+[1] The park represents Argentina's first continental coastal marine national park and was created through a pioneering partnership between conservation organisations and the national government.
 The landscape encompasses dramatic sea cliffs, extensive beaches, coastal wetlands, and Patagonian steppe environments extending from sea level inland.
-Monte León protects critical breeding areas for marine mammals and seabirds, important paleontological sites with dinosaur and marine reptile fossils, and represents one of the last undeveloped stretches of Argentina's Atlantic coast.
+Monte León protects critical breeding areas for marine mammals and seabirds, important palaeontological sites with dinosaur and marine reptile fossils, and represents one of the last undeveloped stretches of Argentina's Atlantic coast.

 Wildlife Ecosystems

 Monte León is renowned for its rich marine and coastal wildlife.
-The park hosts one of Patagonia's largest breeding colonies of South American sea lions (Otaria flavescens) and significant populations of southern elephant seals (Mirounga leonina).
-The coastal cliffs provide nesting sites for numerous seabirds, including Magellanic penguins (approximately 70,000 pairs), imperial cormorants, and kelp gulls.
+The park hosts one of Patagonia's largest colonies of South American sea lions (Otaria flavescens) and significant populations of southern elephant seals (Mirounga leonina).
+The coastal cliffs provide nesting sites for numerous seabirds, including Magellanic penguins — the park holds Argentina's fourth-largest colony, with approximately 60,000 individuals.
+[1] Imperial cormorants and kelp gulls also nest here.
 Terrestrial wildlife includes guanacos, grey foxes, and various species of armadillos.
-The marine waters support diverse fish species, while the intertidal zones harbor rich communities of mollusks, crustaceans, and marine invertebrates.
+The marine waters support diverse fish species, while the intertidal zones harbour rich communities of molluscs, crustaceans, and marine invertebrates.

 Flora Ecosystems